 Teachers in the conventional classrooms, kept individual attention by pointing or making eye contact, the teacher transfered the class' attention to individual learners.
 Figure 4.4 shows a teacher giving attention to particular learner who answered oral questions on multiplication of fractions.
-The teacher gave the learner attention because she was explaining to others how to multiply a whole number and a fraction $2x\frac{3}{4}$ as multiplying 2x3 to get the numerator over the denominator 4 to get $\frac{6}{4}$ and converted into a mixed number as $1\frac{1}{2}$.
+The teacher gave the learner attention because she was explaining to others how to multiply a whole number and a fraction $2x \frac{3}{4}$ as multiplying 2x3 to get the numerator over the denominator 4 to get $\frac{6}{4}$ and converted into a mixed number as $1\frac{1}{2}$.

-Figure 4.4 Teacher Giving Attention to Learner in a Conventional Classroom not.
+Figure 4.4 Teacher Giving Attention to Learner in a Conventional Classroom

+In the experimental group, the teacher used the presentation controls to control the whole process of learning because the teacher mouse accessed features that the learner mouse could not.
 For example: advance to the next slide, moving backward to the previous slide, stop multiple-mouse activity on the current slide, resume activity, display or hide the results, start, pause and resume the timer and erase information on the drawing slide (refer to Figure 3.8).
 In addition, gauged which team was the first to get the correct answer, how many failed, how many got it right.
-The wrong and correct answers helped stimulate class discussion.
+The wrong and correct answers helped stimulate class discusion.